HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 The use of CSS-in-JS has not increased from last year, staying at 3%.
 This usage is almost all from libraries, the most popular of which is Styled Components.
-This library has dropped in share from 57% to 49%, with a new library entering the mix at almost 11%.
-[Goober](https://goober.js.org/) describes itself as "a less than 1KB css-in-js solution", and is certainly making some inroads among people who like this type of thing.
+This library has dropped in share from 57% to 49%, with a new library entering the mix at almost 11%. <a hreflang="en" href="https://goober.js.org/">Goober</a> describes itself as "a less than 1KB css-in-js solution", and is certainly making some inroads among people who like this type of thing.

 ## Houdini

 There is still very little usage of Houdini on the open web, looking at the number of pages using animated custom properties shows only a small increase since 2021.
 We also looked at usage of the Houdini Paint API.
 We do find instances of this in use on the web.
-By looking at the names of worklets used, much of this is this [Smooth corners](https://css-houdini.rocks/smooth-corners/) worklet, indicating that people are using it as a progressive enhancement, given that this can fall back nicely to a regular border-radius.
+By looking at the names of worklets used, much of this is this <a hreflang="en" href="https://css-houdini.rocks/smooth-corners/">Smooth corners</a> worklet, indicating that people are using it as a progressive enhancement, given that this can fall back nicely to a regular border-radius.

 ## Sass